banbox/bandoc/bot/en-US/guide/configuration.md

 stake_amount: 15  # Default amount per order, lower priority than stake_pct
 stake_pct: 50  # Percentage of account to use for each order, based on the nominal value
 max_stake_amt: 5000  # Max order amount of 5k, valid only if stake_pct is specified
+charge_on_bomb: false # Automatically recharge to continue backtesting when backtesting liquidation occurs
 open_vol_rate: 1  # Maximum allowed open order quantity / average candle volume ratio when not specifying order quantity, default is 1
 min_open_rate: 0.5  # Minimum open order ratio, allows order if balance / per order amount exceeds this ratio when balance is insufficient, default is 0.5 (50%)
+max_simul_open: 0 # Maximum number of simultaneously open orders on one candlestick
 bt_net_cost: 15  # Order delay in backtest, can be used to simulate slippage, in seconds, default is 15
+relay_sim_unfinish: false  # When trading a new symbol (backtesting/live trading), whether to trading from the open order relay at the beginning time
+order_bar_max: 500  # Find the maximum number of bars for forward simulation from the open orders at the start time.
 wallet_amounts:  # Wallet balance, used for backtesting
   USDT: 10000
 stake_currency: [USDT, TUSD]  # Limit trading pairs to those priced in these currencies